-There will be a midterm every Friday for the first three weeks of class.
+There will be a one to two-hour midterm exam every Friday for the first three weeks of class.
 I will announce in class every Thursday exactly which sections will be covered on the midterm.
+(Note: I'm happy to give you extra time for these exams, since we have the room reserved.)